-5 A complete overview of the companies in the Storebrand Group can be found on page 205 of the Storebrand Annual report 2019.
+5 A complete overview of the companies in the Storebrand Group can be found on page 197 of the Storebrand Annual report 2020.

+Storebrand ASA owns 100% of Storebrand Livsforsikring AS, which is the largest company in the Group.
+Storebrand Livsforsikring is a leading provider of life insurance and pension products to companies and private individuals in Norway.
 Storebrand Livsforsikring AS owns 100% of Storebrand Holding AB, which in turn owns 100% of SPP Pension & Försäkring AB.
 SPP is a leading Swedish provider of life insurance and occupational pensions and has its head office in Stockholm.
-Storebrand Livsforsikring AS also owns 89.6% of BenCo Insurance Holding BV, which in turn owns 100% of Euroben Life and Pension Ltd with its head office in Dublin.
-The company offer pension products to multinational companies.
+Storebrand Livsforsikring AS has, during 2020, redeemed minority owners in BenCo Insurance Holding BV and owns 100% (89.6% before the redemption) by the end of the year.
+Euroben Life and Pension Ltd with its head office in Dublin has during the year been distributed as dividends to Storebrand Livsforsikring AS and then sold to SPP Pension and Försäkring AB.
+Euroben offers pension products to Nordic companies.

 Storebrand ASA owns 100% of Storebrand Forsikring AS which offers non-life insurance products to private individuals and 50% of Storebrand Helseforsikring AS which offers health insurance products to companies and private individuals.
+Storebrand Forsikring AS entered a contract with Insr.
+Insurance Group ASA in August 2020 to take over their customer portfolio.
+More information is in Note 32 Acquisitions in Storebrand Annual Report 2020.

 Storebrand ASA owns 100% of Storebrand Bank ASA with subsidiaries, which offer banking services to the retail market in Norway.
+Storebrand Finansiell Rådgivning AS was 100% owned by Storebrand Livsforsikring AS at the beginning of 2020 and was sold to Storebrand Bank ASA and then merged in 2020.

-Storebrand ASA owns 100% of Storebrand Asset Management AS, which offers asset management to the corporate and retail markets in Norway and Sweden.
+Storebrand ASA owns 100% of Storebrand Asset Management AS, which offers asset management to the corporate and retail markets in Norway and Sweden, including management of most of the assets for the group's insurance companies.
 The business in Sweden is managed through the 100% owned subsidiary SPP Fonder AB.
-Storebrand Asset Management AS own 100% of Skagen AS.
-In 2019 Storebrand Asset Management acquired 100% of Cubera Private Equity AS, a company offering private equity fund of funds.
-Storebrand Asset Management also manages most of the assets for the Group's insurance companies.
+Storebrand Asset Management AS own 100% of Skagen AS and 100% of Cubera Private Equity AS, a company offering private equity fund of funds.